iamdonmathew/README.md/README.md

 ## I'm a Student and Developer!

-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: